 Part 2: Further actions for good food by London boroughs

-- Taking a coordinated London-wide approach to food
+- Taking a place based approach to tackling childhood obesity

 London Food Link: London Food Link brings together community food enterprises and projects that are working to make good food accessible to everyone in London to help create a healthy, sustainable and ethical food system for all.